 - Turn off the device.
 If the screen is dark, it will be easier to see the areas that are dirty or oily.

 - Use a dry, soft cloth and very gently wipe the screen.
 A great choice would be the microfiber type of cloth used to clean eyeglass lenses.
 A dry eraser works good too.

 See Tip #1 below for kinds of cloths to avoid.

 - If the dry cloth did not completely remove the dirt or oil, do not press harder in an attempt to scrub it off.

 Pushing directly on the screen can often cause pixels to burn out, especially on laptop displays, desktop monitors, and LCD/LED TV screens.
 This isn't so much an issue on screens designed to be touched, like phones and tablets, but be careful nonetheless.

 Many companies also sell small spray bottles of special cleaner for flat screens.
-I've used Philips Screen Cleaner before and thought it worked well but the 50/50 vinegar and water mix is probably just as effective.
+Ultra makes a screen cleaning solution called Hydra LCD that people seem to like but honestly, the 50/50 white vinegar and water mix is probably just as effective.

-See Tip #2 below for products to avoid.
+See Tip #2 below for types of products to avoid.

 - The plastic edge that surrounds the screen can be cleaned with any multipurpose cleaner but take care to avoid contact with the screen itself.